Ananya22becb94/SI-2024-CubeSat-AS/README.md

 Code-[Generation of cos wave](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/Generation%20of%20cos%20wave)

 ##  Lab-9 I2C temperature sensor interface
 We have simulated DHT22 to sense temperature and humidity and display every packet of data recieved by a serial monitor.
+Code for temperature sensing -[temperature sensor interface](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/temperature%20sensor)
 ## Introduction to antenna modeling and simulation software 4NEC2:-

 Using 4NEC2, we did modelling of Antenna and observed the frequency sweep , radiation pattern,SWR etc.